roesta07/roesta07.github.io/_posts/2022-10-11-bayesian-updating.md

 ---
-title: "How machines updates their beliefs"
+title: "Quantifying the Idea of Updating beliefs"
-permalink: intutive-bayesian
+permalink: intutive-introduction-bayesian
 description: Here's a intutive introduction to Bayesian Statistics
 last_modified_at: 2022-10-01T16:20:02-05:00
 mathjax: true